RoohiFirdous/Roohi_Portfolio_Website/README.md

 # Roohi_Portfolio_Website
-I have created my portfolio website using HTML.
-CSS and Java Script
+I have created my portfolio website using HTML, CSS and Java Script